 A "Form" is a predetermined series of movements, performed by an individual, which displays a combination of body and mind development.
 It uses new hand and foot techniques for that rank as well as some techniques previously mastered.
 The judges look for the proper beginning and ending positions for each technique, the effectiveness of the technique itself, and the flow or rhythm of the form.
 Correct eye contact ad a mentally alert demeanor are also important to the score.

-If a student under Black Belt rank feels he has done less than his best, he may ask the chief judge for permission to repeat his form.
-He may execute his form three times, if necessary.
 Judges do not penalize lower ranked students for repeating the form, as they realize that the student may be unusually nervous at testing.
 The judges will expect the student to make an effort to mentally review the point of difficulty, relax and concentrate as the form is repeated.
 Maintaining self-control in stressful situations is an important part of self-defense training and as the student progresses in rank, he is expected to have mastered his anxiety; therefore, high-ranked students may be penalized for errors.

 "One-Steps" are predetermined actions performed with an opponent; they provide a link between forms and free-sparring.
 One-steps should be performed with the same mental and physical skills as the form; in addition, the judges will look for effective sparring skills, including control and accurate judgment of distance.

 (If a student makes a mistake during the execution of a one-step, he should continue without interruption.
 If all one-steps have been completed and "time" has not been called, the students should continue, starting again with #1, or with any one-step that was poorly performed the first time.)

 "Free-Sparring" is a practical application of self-defense techniques.
 (For safety and courtesy, students are subject to specific rules of conduct when sparring in ATA events and in the classroom.)
 The movements are not predetermined.